 Prostate gland enlargement is commonly found in men over 50 years old.
 The primary cause of the enlargement is changes in male hormones as one ages.

-In present days, a water vapor-based technology, called Rezum water vapor therapy, is available to treat prostate enlargement without requiring a surgery.
+In present days, a water vapor-based technology, called Rezum water vapor therapy, is used to treat prostate enlargement without requiring a surgery.
 This procedure takes only 10–15 minutes to complete.

 Dr. Santapon Chamnarnprai, a surgeon specialized in urology at Vejthani Hospital, explained that when a prostate gland is enlarged, it may compresses the urethra and causes it to be narrowed.
 This may lead to painful urination, frequent urinations at night, inability to hold urine, and inability to completely empty the bladder.